 Competition Overview

-Samsung Electronics believes that youths and their application of Science, Technology Engineering and Math (STEM) knowledge is the key to building a better future.
-As such, we are committed to empowering the capabilities of youths to achieve their full potential and enable them to spark positive change.
+Samsung Electronics believes that youths and their application of Science, Technology, Engineering and Math (STEM), as well as artificial intelligence (AI) knowledge is the key to building a better future.
+As such, we are committed to empowering youths with the means to spark positive change in their society and to achieve their full potential with the power of technology.

-The Solve for Tomorrow 2025 competition provides a platform for youths in Singapore to champion social change by addressing real-world challenges through innovation and technology.
+The Solve for Tomorrow 2026 competition provides a platform for youths in Singapore to champion social change by addressing real-world challenges through innovation and technology.
 Youths are inspired to be changemakers who dream big and take action, making good use of technology to make a positive impact on their communities.
-Participants will need to apply critical thinking, problem-solving skills, and leverage their knowledge in Science, Technology, Engineering and Math (STEM) to transform creative ideas into impactful solutions for the good of society.
+Participants will need to apply critical thinking, problem-solving skills, and leverage their knowledge in STEM and AI to transform creative ideas into impactful solutions for the good of society.

 - Environmental Sustainability